tony-dinh/react-toolkit/README.md

 The module supports the latest [Node LTS](https://github.com/nodejs/LTS).

 ### Getting Started
-Once you have cloned the [repository](https://github.com/tony-dinh/react-toolkit), run the following to start the development server.
+Once you have cloned the [repository](https://github.com/tony-dinh/react-toolkit), run the following at the `$PROJECT_ROOT` to start the development server.

 ```
 $ npm i && npm start